 The vasa deferentia act as conduits, carrying sperm between the epididymis and the ejaculatory ducts via the vasal ampullae.
 The vasal ampullae pass medially to the seminal vesicles and are best seen using transaxial TRUS views.

 The seminal vesicles and vasal ampullae join together to form the ejaculatory duct.
 The ejaculatory duct travels through the prostate and enters the urethra at the level of the verumontanum.
 The junction between the seminal vesicle and the ejaculatory duct lies within the prostate and is difficult to see in a healthy unobstructed system.
 Small echodensities are frequently seen at the junction of the ejaculatory ducts and the verumontanum in the urethra.
 These areas provide useful landmarks and are thought to represent concretions within the periurethral glands surrounding the verumontanum.

-A good patient history that concentrates on trauma, infection, and bleeding disorders often helps to narrow the differential diagnoses associated with hematospermia.
+A good patient history that concentrates on pelvic instrumentation, trauma, infection, and bleeding disorders often helps to narrow the differential diagnoses associated with hematospermia.